bhupendra-64/Tic-Tak-game/README.md

 # Tic-Tak-game
-a simple tik tak toe game based on HTLM CSS and javascript
+A simple tik tak toe game based on HTLM CSS and javascript